 The REIT's objective is to maintain a balance between continuity of funding and flexibility using bank deposits and loans.
-Liquidity risk inherent to the financial structure of the business is mainly managed through quarterly updates of short-term cash flow forecasts, follow-up of availability of funding through an adequate amount of committed credit facilities, as well as the status of the maturity of financial assets and liabilities.
+Liquidity risk inherent to the financial structure of the business is mainly managed through quarterly updates of short-term cash flow forecasts as well as the status of the maturity of financial assets and liabilities.
 Refer to the "Contractual Obligations" section above for further details.